SlowDash integrates Python scripts written by users, with features including:

 .

-If a control node has a threading method of run()
+If a control node has threading methods run()

 or